wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 ### Version 5: Green Light

-With new support from the Sloan Foundation and Mozilla, Software Carpentry restarted in January 2012.
+Software Carpentry restarted once again in January 2012 with a new grant from the Sloan Foundation, and backing from the Mozilla Foundation.
 This time,
-the model was two-day boot camps modeled on those pioneered by The Hacker Within, a grassroots group of grad students helping grad students at the University of Wisconsin - Madison.
+the model was two-day boot camps like those pioneered by The Hacker Within, a grassroots group of grad students helping grad students at the University of Wisconsin - Madison.